michael2012z/BitBible/markdown/Etheridge/files/John.md

 33. for the bread of Aloha is He who hath descended from heaven, and giveth life to the world.

-34. They say to him, Our Lord,Maran. at all time give us this bread.
+34. They say to him, Our Lord,

 35. Jeshu saith to them, I am the bread of life: he who cometh to me shall not hunger, and he who believeth in me shall not thirst, for ever.